mcarvin8/apex-code-coverage-transformer/README.md

 The `apex-code-coverage-transformer` is a simple Salesforce CLI plugin to transform the Apex Code Coverage JSON file into Generic Test Coverage Format (XML).
 This format is accepted by static code analysis tools like SonarQube.

-This plugin supports code coverage metrics created for Apex Classes, Apex Triggers, and Flows (if flows are deployed as active in your org).
+This plugin supports code coverage metrics created for Apex Classes and Apex Triggers.
 This also supports multiple package directories as listed in your project's `sfdx-project.json` configuration, assuming unique file-names are used in your package directories.

 To create the code coverage JSON during a Salesforce CLI deployment/validation, append `--coverage-formatters json --results-dir coverage` to the `sf project deploy` command: